vadimdemedes/mongorito/readme.md

 db.use(timestamps);
 ```

-This will apply [mongorito-timestamps](https://github.com/vadimdemedes/mongorito-timestamps) to all currently registered and future models.
+This will apply [mongorito-timestamps](https://github.com/vadimdemedes/mongorito-timestamps) to models registered after that.

 If you want to apply the plugin to a specific model only, call it on the model itself.